fickaz/Recommendation-System/README.md

 TensorRec github page is here: https://github.com/jfkirk/tensorrec

-Read and run the codes in Recommendation Engine.ipynb
+Read and run the codes in Recommendation Engine.ipynb using jupyter notebook.
+Alternatively, copy and paste the codes into .py file and run in your favorite Python interface.